radwanCS/Tsinghua-CS-SelfStudy/docs/source/introduction.rst

 **Enrichment from REKCARC-TSC-UHT:** This project supplements our guide with additional course material, including homework, books, and exams.

 **A Self-Study Roadmap:** This documentation serves as your roadmap to mastering computer science.
-It offers suggestions for books, online courses, and materials to help you gain the required knowledge in each subject.
+It offers suggestions for books, online resources, and courses to help you gain the required knowledge in each subject.

 Study Objective
 ---------------

-The computer science program aims to provide comprehensive professional education that integrates multiple disciplines and is based on a foundation of general education.
-The program aims to construct a curriculum system that encompasses a wide range of basic courses with common professional characteristics, as well as a core curriculum system with specific expertise.
-The emphasis is on providing students with fundamental theories, foundational knowledge, essential skills, and fostering a well-rounded personality, holistic qualities, and an innovative spirit.

-The goal is to cultivate versatile individuals with a solid foundation, broad expertise, and the ability for independent learning.
-Graduates should possess lofty scientific aspirations and life ideals.
-The program aims to nurture a group of high-caliber graduates with the potential to become "academic masters" who lead trends in the field of computer science, or "industry leaders" who make significant impact in the business world.
+We've made this guide to lead you to a complete education in computer science.
+It covers lots of different subjects, starting with the basics and then going into more specialized stuff.
+As you go through this guide, you'll learn important theories, knowledge, and skills you need for computer science.
+But it's not just about what you learn, we also want to help you become a well-rounded person and encourage your creative thinking.

+Our aim is to guide you become someone who can learn a lot on their own and adapt to different things.
+We want you to dream big and set goals for yourself, especially in the field of science.
+By the end of this guide, you'll be ready to lead in computer science or make a big impact in the business world.
+You'll have the skills and knowledge to make a real difference.

 Requirments
 -----------

-Computer Science and Technology Graduates should possess the following knowledge and abilities:
+According to Tsinghua university Computer Science and Technology Graduates should possess the following knowledge and abilities:

 a.
 Ability to apply mathematical, scientific, and engineering knowledge
 b.
 Ability to design and conduct experiments, analyze and interpret data